briceburg/silverstripe-sitemedia/README.md

  * Decorate only the Objects you want Media on

  * Control the order of Media on an Object

+ * Leverages Uploadify and DataObjectManager modules for an enhanced CMS experience.
+Falls back to core SilverStripe HasManyComplexTableField & FileIframeField in their absence.

  * Define custom Media Types using standard SilverStripe practices